BlueTech Week 2016

 2nd annual BlueTech Cluster Convening

 The BlueTech Cluster Alliance (www.BlueTechClusters.org) launched in January 2017 as the outcome of a series of meetings in person and through teleconference that began with a convening of clusters during the annual BlueTech Week in 2015 and continued during BlueTech Week 2016, put on by The Maritime Alliance.
-Formal clusters and clusters that would consider themselves to be in formation mode convened to discuss areas of possible collaboration, coordination, information sharing and a mutual vision that highlights the role of BlueTech clusters.
+Formal clusters and clusters-in-formation convened to discuss areas of collaboration, coordination, information sharing and a mutual vision that highlights the role of BlueTech clusters.
 The 2016 convening was held aboard the Berkeley, an historic ferryboat in the care of the San Diego Maritime Museum.

-Full-day Program Co-hosted with the Scripps Institution of Oceanography
+Full-day program co-hosted with the UCSD Scripps Institution of Oceanography (SIO)

 8th annual BlueTech Summit & Tech Expo